codethor0/human-behaviour-convergence/docs/reports/UI_REDESIGN_VERIFICATION_REPORT.md

 - No emojis in component names
 - No emojis in code

-## Phase 9: Backward Compatibility ✓
+## Phase 9: Backward Compatibility verified

 All API integrations verified: